RiickyRiick/nft-preview-card/README.md

 </article>
 ```

-I also used percentages for the top, bottom, and transform since pixels gave it a fixed size.
-This caused me problems when shrinking the viewport.
+-I also used percentages for the top, bottom, and transform since pixels fixed the size, which caused problems when shrinking the viewport.
 When I used percentages in properties like transform: translate(-10%, -10%), the values were calculated relative to the size of the element itself (in this case, the .view-icon).
-As the size of the icon changes (for example, if it gets smaller due to a resizing viewport), the translation also scales accordingly.
+As the icon's size changes (for example, if it gets smaller due to a resizing viewport), the translation also scales accordingly.
 This maintains the intended visual position over the image.

 For Example: